PurpleBooth/purplebooth-co-uk-v2/content/post/pair-programming-a-practical-guide.md

 5. Erase your checkmarks
 6. Jump back to step 1.

 This will force you to take a lot of breaks, regardless of how you feel.
-After a while you can discuss with your pair if 25 min is too short and you want to work for longer, or if you want to throw away the timer all together.
+After a while, you can discuss with your pair if 25 min is too short and you want to work for longer, or if you want to throw away the timer altogether.

 It's also important to get some mental space between you and your work in these moments.
 Don't sit at the computer.